Skip to content

 After completing this chapter, you will be able to:

-• [ ] Manually calculate the sizeof result for any struct
+• [ ] Manually calculate the sizeof result for any struct.

-• [ ] Optimize struct memory layout by adjusting member order
+• [ ] Optimize struct memory layout by adjusting member order.

-• [ ] Understand the purpose and potential risks of #pragma pack
+• [ ] Understand the purpose and potential risks of #pragma pack.

-Alignment—The Unspoken Contract Between CPU and Memory
+Alignment—The Secret Agreement Between CPU and Memory

-Alignment Rules—How the Compiler Fills in the Blanks
+Alignment Rules—How the Compiler Fills the Blanks

-Second, the overall size of the struct itself must be an integer multiple of its largest member's alignment requirement.
-In other words, if the struct contains a double (8-byte alignment), the entire struct's size must be a multiple of 8—even if there is leftover space after the last member, padding bytes must be added to fill it.
+Second, the total size of the struct itself must be an integer multiple of the alignment requirement of its largest member.
+In other words, if the struct contains a double (8-byte alignment), the total size of the struct must be a multiple of 8—even if there is empty space after the last member, padding bytes must be added to fill it.

 The Truth About sizeof—Where Padding Bytes Hide